rocicorp/replicache/README.md

 }
 ```

-By convention, the Client View endpoint is at `https://yourdomain.com/replicache-clent-view`, but you can
+By default, Replicache looks for the Client View at `https://yourdomain.com/replicache-clent-view`.
-set it to whatever you want when you create your account.

 ## Step 3: Test Downstream Sync